coracle-social/coracle/ROADMAP.md

 - [ ] Relay reviews
   - New kind, d as url?
 Combine with labeling?
   - Show reviews in relay detail rather than events.
 Warn about events tab
+  - Add curated relay list, and an easy way to view content on the relays
 - [ ] Add preview proxy thing
-- [ ] Add curated relay list, and an easy way to view content on the relays
 - [ ] White-labeled
-  - [ ] Add coupon code registration for relay
+  - [ ] Add invite code registration for relay
+    - [ ] Add endpoint to nostream that updates whitelist
+    - [ ] Show invite code somewhere so users can share it.
+    - [ ] Use a signed string so it's based on pubkey?
+    - [ ] Nostream is public-read, apply registration to reads as well
   - [ ] Avoid leaking events from private relays
 - [ ] Image classification
   - https://github.com/bhky/opennsfw2